All Episodes

 They were the two.

-That was that was just verbal dyslexia.
+That was just verbal dyslexia.

-Nobody Scalia wrote for the majority.
+Nobody, Scalia wrote for the majority.

-And it made me really thankful that I didn't jump in feet first yesterday, not knowing what this was really about.
+So I read the dissent, which was written by Thomas, and it made me really thankful that I didn't jump in feet first yesterday, not knowing what this was really about.

 Here are the relevant excerpts, Justice Thomas's dissent.

-The voter qualifications clause provides that the electors in each state shall have the qualifications requisite for electors of the most numerous branch of the state legislature in elections for the Federal House of Representatives.
+The voter qualifications clause provides that the electors in each state shall have the qualifications requisite for electors of the most numerous branch of the state legislature in elections for the federal House of Representatives.

 The 17th Amendment, which provides for direct election of senators, contains an identical clause.